marc2k3/marc2k3.github.io/docs/component/cover-utils.md

 #### Browse for file, resize and attach
 This option lets you browse for an image file and will then resize it before attaching it to the current selection.
-Images already smaller than the specified max size will not be processed.
-You should attach those via the native [foobar2000](https://www.foobar2000.org) options under the `Tagging` menu.

 #### Browse for file, convert and attach
 Use the file picker and then choose to convert the file to `JPG` or `WebP`.